HelenPixels/voxelartassets/README.md

 Try to keep things organized.
-Add a 4 Dig UID to the end for assets you add to let others know who added it.
+Add a 4 Dig UID to the end of asset names on assets you add to let others know who added it.

 Thanks! :)